ArneCL/BlogPosts/android-parcelable.md

 title: Android: Parcelable
 tags: android, android-parcelable

-Parcelable objects allow you to serialise and deserialise on activity stop / start.
+Parcelable objects allow you to serialise and deserialise on activity or fragment stop / start.
 It's like Java's serialisable, but faster.

 Make sure your object implements Parcelable: